-Lundin Energy's response to this risk is to: - Aim to build in ESG criteria (e.g. carbon intensity) into our debt refinancing to benefit from lower interest rates in future discussions with lenders. - Continue to monitor debt markets and proactively engage lenders on our low-carbon credentials, for example through one-to-one meetings with lenders. - Purchase market intelligence reports on sustainable finance trends and data for the oil and gas industry, from third party data providers and sources.
-Case study: - Lundin Energy is engaging in dialogue with our key lenders to explore the possibility of using sustainability-linked loans in the future.
-We could potentially reduce our costs of capital through meeting our carbon metrics or other KPIs.
-Cost of response to risk: - We anticipate spending up to 1,000 USD per year on third party market intelligence mentioned above, to help us respond to this risk. - The additional cost of studies and access to industry databases and analyses is approximately 100,000 USD per year.
+Lundin Energy's response is to manage this risk, by: - Continue to build in ESG criteria (e.g. carbon intensity) into our debt refinancing to benefit from lower interest rates in future discussions with lenders. - Continue to monitor debt markets and proactively engage lenders on our low-carbon credentials, for example through one-to-one meetings with lenders. - Purchase market intelligence reports on sustainable finance trends and data for the oil and gas industry, from third party data providers and sources.
+Case study: - A significant proportion of financing is now tied to sustainability KPIs.
+In order to be ready for this trend, in 2020 Lundin Energy began engaging our top lenders to understand their expectations on structures and approaches to building carbon KPIs into financing arrangements.
+We took the decision to build in two KPIs into our new loan facility: carbon intensity (in kgCO2/boe) and renewable energy generation (in % replacement).
+These were accepted by the banks and set into the loan agreement.
+The result has been positive, as we were able to achieve intermediate milestones by the end of the year, which in turn triggers a cut in the interest rate payable.
+Cost of response to risk: - We anticipate spending up to 1,000 USD per year on third party market intelligence mentioned above, to help us respond to this risk and control it.
+This includes reports on the status and trends of ESG financing. - The additional cost of studies and access to industry databases and analyses is approximately 100,000 USD per year, based on quotes we have received from third party providers.
+This data helps us manage our risks in terms of emissions in the wider value chain, including Scope 3 emissions, and can in turn be used to feed into analysis on future financing metrics.